 We’re grateful for all that Cindy Murray has contributed as a Global Volunteer, Team Leader, and supporter to help children and families worldwide since 1997.
 We’ve excerpted her story from her local paper to inspire and inform.
 Enjoy!

-For over three decades, Global Volunteers, a nonprofit organization, has offered people an opportunity to get out of their comfort zones, travel, and make a difference.
-“There’s a wonderful dynamic that happens when a group of people get together with a common goal and experience working alongside local people who you may have never met before or you might not even have a common language with,” Murray said.
+“For over three decades, Global Volunteers has offered people an opportunity to get out of their comfort zones, travel, and make a difference,” says Cindy.
+“There’s a wonderful dynamic that happens when a group of people get together with a common goal and experience working alongside local people who you may have never met before or you might not even have a common language with,” Cindy continued.
 “In our bigger and more complex world, it seems more and more important to just connect.
 To look into someone’s eyes and smile without concern of their job title, salary, or what their house looks like.”

-“I’ve been very fortunate to combine curiosity, service, and connecting with other people into both my career and what some other people might call hobbies,” Murray said.
+“I’ve been very fortunate to combine curiosity, service, and travel into both my career and what some other people might call hobbies,” Cindy said.
 “I ventured off into the arts because I believe that culture, theater, and entertainment can also positively impact the world and people.”
-Murray feels extremely grateful and humbled by the experiences she’s lived through Global Volunteers.
+She’s humbled by many of her experiences through Global Volunteers.
 “The giving of who you are to others is so rewarding, and I’m not sure everyone knows that,” she said. “ These experiences bring life alive.
-I love nonfiction.
-I love reading about other people, and I love documentaries — seeing about other people — but this is real.
-This is authentic.
+For instance, I love nonfiction.
+I love reading about other people, and I love documentaries — seeing about other people.
+But service is real.
+It’s authentic.
 These kinds of experiences give us a little glimpse of what it’s like to live somewhere else.”
-Global Volunteers began as a hobby for Murray; now it’s a part of her.
-She urges anyone who wants to make a different to start small but to start.
+Global Volunteers began as a hobby for Cindy; now it’s a part of her.
+She urges anyone who wants to make a different to start small – but to start.